AndEditor7/minecraft-decomp/README.md

    ```

 3. **Restart PrismLauncher:**
-   1. There should be a new instance `1.21.11-rc2 Unobfuscated`
+   1. There should be a new instance `My Modded Minecraft`
    2. You can edit it to toggle `Unobfuscated` component to disable unobfuscated client
    3. Or you can toggle `Mods` component to disable your mods